June-Skeeter/Module2_GEOS270_2021W1/docs/Application.md

 ## Download Data.
 Lets download the data we need and put it in our newly created project folder.
-Follow [this link](https://github.com/June-Skeeter/GEOB270_Lab1_2021S1/blob/master/lab1_data/CholeraOutbreak_1854.gdb.zip).
-Click the download.
+Follow [this link](https://github.com/June-Skeeter/Module1_GEOS270/blob/main/data/CholeraOutbreak_1854.gdb.zip).
+Click the download button.
 If a pop up appears, choose save, the file will be saved in the downloads folder.

 <div style="overflow: hidden;
   padding-top: 56.25%;